AFTER ACTION REPORT – Updated 7/13/18

 For more information on the GRC-109 and its history, take a look here: AN/GRC-109

 Above: The Collins PRC-47 station being set up in a clearing about 200 meters from our main camp.
 Powered by two 12 volt deep cycle batteries in series, a small gas genny was available for recharging, but was not necessary over 4 days.
-They were widely used by the US Marine Corps in Vietnam, here in its “peacetime” element.
+These sets were widely used by the US Marine Corps in Vietnam, here in its “peacetime” element.
 For more on the PRC-47, take a look here: AN/PRC-47

 We listened for, and heard, the new Midwest Military Radio Collectors Net on 7296 USB (with a monitor receiver) but their signals were too weak that early in the morning to ID anyone.